rinvex/laravel-addresses/README.md

 ### Manage Your Addressable Model

-The API is intutive and very straightfarwad, so let's give it a quick look:
+The API is intuitive and very straight forward, so let's give it a quick look:

 ```php
 // Instantiate your model